rootasjey/kwotes/README.md

 }
 ```

-3.Run the app using Android Studio, VSCode or the Command line interface
+* Run the app using Android Studio, VSCode or the Command line interface

 ```bash
 flutter run lib/main.dart